Skip to content

 Pierre Bonnard - Under the Tree (1915).
 Christies, New York.

-Exhibition ‘Bonnard and the Nordic Countries’ Opening at Nationalmuseum on 20 February
+Exhibition ‘Bonnard and the Nordics’ Opening at Nationalmuseum on 20 February

 Pierre Bonnard was one of the twentieth century’s most influential artists.
 In iridescent images, the Frenchman captured the world around him: his home, family, garden, bustling streets, and the view on the ocean from his window.
 In recent years, crowds around the world have flocked to exhibitions of Bonnard’s paintings.
 Nationalmuseum’s exhibition is the first one in Sweden in more than seven dec